Fisterra

 Fisterra is on the rocky Costa da Morte (Galician: "Coast of Death"), named because of the large number of shipwrecks along these shores.
 The name Fisterra comes from Latin FINIS TERRAE, meaning "Land's End".
 This name stems from the fact that this area is on a remote peninsula that is one of the westernmost points of land in Galicia, and hence in Spain.

 Fisterra is an ancient port and fishing village, formed by narrow streets leading to the Plaza de Ara Solis.
 The chapel of Nosa Señora do Bon Suceso, dating from the 18th century, is on the plaza.
 There is a lighthouse on a 600-metre promontory called "Monte Facho" at the tip of Cape Finisterre overlooking the Atlantic Ocean.
 On the road up to the lighthouse is the parish church of Santa María de Fisterra which contains the Chapel of Santo Cristo.

 Fisterra is 108 km from A Coruña, and 98 km from Santiago de Compostela.

 Geography

 Fisterra has several beaches like O Rostro, Arnela, Mar de Fóra, Langosteira, Ribeira, and Corveiro.
-Many of the beaches are framed by steep cliffs leading down to the "Mare Tenebrosum" (or dark sea, the name of the Atlantic in the Middle Ages).

 There are several rocks in this area associated with religious legends, such as the "holy stones", the "stained wine stones", the "stone chair", and the tomb of Orcabella.